Paid-for things they've made FREE – audiobooks, box sets, fitness classes, wellbeing apps and more

 The BBC has added loads of new content to stream on iPlayer, aimed at helping those stuck indoors.
 These include classic box sets, such as all 10 series of popular spy drama Spooks, plus Wallander, French & Saunders, Waking the Dead and The Missing.

-This is all on top of its existing collection of box sets, including Fleabag, Luther and Sherlock.
-Plus there are some decent films available, eg, Manchester by the Sea, Man Up and The Place Beyond the Pines.
-So you may find there's no need to shell out £6-£12/month for a Netflix subscription or similar.
+This is all on top of its existing collection of box sets, including Killing Eve, Fleabag, Luther and Sherlock.
+Plus there are some decent films available, eg, Paddington 2, The Damned United and Source Code.
+So you may find there's no need to shell out £6-£12/mth for a Netflix subscription or similar.

 While iPlayer is free, you'll need a TV licence to watch it.
 See our TV tricks guide for more ways to watch for free, and to cut the cost of streaming.